Gurugram: Muslim man thrashed for wearing skull cap, asked to remove, chant Jai Shri Ram

 The Barker said,"One of them threatened me, saying wearing cap was not allowed in the area.
 I said I am coming back after offering namaz.
 They removed my cap & slapped me."
 When I refused, they threatened to feed me pork.
 He had come to Gurugram earlier this month to learn tailoring.

-Barkat's cousin Murtuja then took him to civil hospital.
+Barker's cousin Murtuja then took him to civil hospital.
 The hospital authorities made a call to the police.

 Police say, "accused was reportedly drunk.
 It was a minor altercation.
-We've registered an FIR"
+We've registered an FIR".

 "We have received a complaint about the incident and subsequently registered an FIR under sections of 153 (wantonly giving provocation with intent to cause riot), 147 (rioting), 149 (member of unlawful assembly guilty of offence), 323 (voluntarily causing hurt) and 506 (criminal intimidation) of the IPC in the city police station concerned.
 We have also conducted a medical examination of victim," ACP, Gurugram City, Rajiv Kumar, said.